Aurora-RGB/Docs/content/reference-layers/ambilight.md

 The ambilight layer takes the average color of the monitor (or specific areas of the monitor) and displays them on the keys.

-<span class="alert warning">This can be a very intensive operation and so may not perform well on all machines.
-You may find that Aurora is lagging or using too much CPU when you use one of these layers.</span>
+{{% alert "This can be a very intensive operation and so may not perform well on all machines.
+You may find that Aurora is lagging or using too much CPU when you use one of these layers." "warning" %}}

 ![Ambilight Layer in use on a dual-monitor setup with a white background on one and blue on the other](/img/docs/layer-ambilight.png)